 Introduction

 The ECS file backup feature is a data protection solution provided by Cloud Backup for file systems on ECS instances.
-This feature provides a simple, secure, and reliable way to back up ECS file data to backup vaults.
-This ensures that you can recover data from backup vaults if data in your production system is accidentally deleted or encrypted by ransomware.
+This feature backs up ECS file data to backup vaults in a simple, secure, and reliable way.
+If data in your production system is accidentally deleted or encrypted by ransomware, recover the data from backup vaults.

-This feature has certain limitations.
+This feature has specific limitations.
 For more information, see Compatible system list and limits.

 Key advantages